Faculty Handbook 2014–15

 Here are some examples of Purchase faculty OpenScholar sites:

 You can watch a video about OpenScholar and its many features here:

-If you are interested in setting up a site on the OpenScholar system, please check out the OpenScholar Essentials: Getting Started guide.
-If you have questions, please send an email to TLTC@purchase.edu, and the TLTC staff will get you up and running.
+If you are interested in setting up a site on the OpenScholar system, please review the OpenScholar Essentials: Getting Started guide.
+If you have questions, email TLTC@purchase.edu and the TLTC staff will get you up and running.
 You can also sign up for an OpenScholar workshop.
-If you create an OpenScholar site, see the note below.
+If you create an OpenScholar site, please see the note below.